 - your foreign contact details.

-That agency may share your travel details with foreign law enforcement, so make your paperwork accurate and complete.
+Give officials enough detail to review your trip and forward the notice to the U.S. Marshals Service.
+That agency may share your travel details with foreign law enforcement, so your paperwork must be accurate and complete.

 What International Megan’s Law Requires